Quafadas/dedav4s/raw_docs/explanation/chartTypes.md

-Anything vega can plot.
-This can plot.
-Unfortuntately, learning vega is hard work.
+dedav is a shim to Vega.
+Anything vega can plot, it can plot.
+Learning vega is a wonderful journey that this library, does not attempt to insulate you from.
+Rather it encourages it.
+Vega is battle tested, has great resources and an internet full of examples.
+I think it's worth learning.

-The concept is to start from an existing chart, and evolve it to what you want... this library hooks directly into vegas repository of example charts.
+To get started, find an [existing chart](https://vega.github.io/vega/examples/), and evolve it to what you want... this library hooks directly into vegas repository of example charts.

-Here are some examples... of using vegas examples (!).
+Here are some examples... of using vegas examples (!), but making them bigger.

 In a repl, try tab completion on `viz.vega.plots.[tab]`.
 Compare the list of available charts, to the list of vega examples.
 It ought to be the same...

 # Example Charts
 ## Vega